RedBearAK/toshy/README.md

 ### Xubuntu and the Meta/Super/Win/Cmd key

-Xubuntu appears to run a background app at startup called `xcape` that binds the `Super/Meta/Win/Cmd` key (all different names for the same key) to activate the Whisker Menu by itself.
+Xubuntu (using Xfce desktop environment) appears to run a background app at startup called `xcape` that binds the `Super/Meta/Win/Cmd` key (all different names for the same key) to activate the Whisker Menu by itself.
 To deactivate this, open the "Session and Startup" control panel app, go to the "Application Autostart" tab, and uncheck the "Bind Super Key" item.
 That will stop the `xcape` command from running at startup.
 Until you log out or restart, there will still be the background `xcape` process binding the key, but that can be stopped with:

 ```sh
 killall xcape